blackyoshi21825/Tesseract/README.txt

 10. BitWise Operaters
-    -The BitWise operators are &(AND), |(OR), ^(XOR), and ~(NOT) -These do not behave like regular booleans, but they return values instead of 1(true) or 0(false) -For example, 5 & 3 returns 1(NOT BOOLEAN TRUE BY THE WAY), because 5 is 101 in binary, and 3 is 011 -Then, each digit is compared with AND, and then the outputted value is 001, which is one in binary.
+    -The BitWise operators are &(AND), |(OR), ^(XOR), and ~(NOT) -These do not behave like regular booleans, but they return values instead of 1(true) or 0(false).
+    -For example, 5 & 3 returns 1(NOT BOOLEAN TRUE BY THE WAY), because 5 is 101 in binary, and 3 is 011.
+    -Then, each digit is compared with AND, and then the outputted value is 001, which is one in binary.

+11. Pattern Matching
+    -This function takes two arguments; first one is the pattern and the second one is the noise.
+Both of them have to be strings
+    -This function finds the pattern in the noise and outputs a list with the starting indexes of where the pattern is in the noise
+    -Please note that this function uses a naive algorithm, so expect delays or issues

-11.Implementation Notes
+12.Implementation Notes
     AST Node Types
         -The language supports the following AST node types:
         -Numbers, Strings, Variables